WRC

 Wet Conditions: Much of the trail weaves through cypress sloughs and wet prairie, inundating large segments of the trail with ankle – shin-deep water depending on the amount of rainfall leading up to the event.
 At one point along the trail, hikers may cross a waterway up to waist-deep depth.
 Moving from wet to dry conditions along the trail is one of the most challenging elements of this hike.
 It is critical that participants have appropriate footwear and clothing to complete the hike successfully.

-Uneven Terrain & Sugarsand: As a ‘backcountry’ trail, there are no paved sections of the trail during the Ocean & Lake Hike2O Challenge.
+Uneven Terrain & Sugarsand: As a ‘backcountry’ trail, there are few paved or hard packed sections of the trail during the OTLHT hike event.
 Large tracts of the trail include hiking in fine sand, known as ‘sugarsand,’ through cypress roots, or ‘knees,’ and slippery mud.
 Please consider any injuries or sensitivities to uneven terrain before committing to this event.
 Hiking poles are recommended for hikers that have experience with Florida hiking but prefer extra support.

 Wildlife & Prickly Plants: Backpacking and tent camping in south Florida means sharing the trail with Florida wildlife including, but not limited to: snakes, pigs, birds, and alligators in addition to many plants that can easily scratch skin.
 Participants should come prepared with basic first aid in the event of minor cuts, scratches, blisters, etc., however each hiking group will be staffed with one Certified Wilderness First Responder in the event of emergencies.